-Eugene M. Bullis Michael Serruya Dimitrios Angelis
+Eugene M. Bullis, Chair Dimitrios Angelis Susan Lintonsmith Haydee Olinger Michael Serruya

-SECTION 16(a) BENEFICIAL OWNERSHIP REPORTING COMPLIANCE
+DELINQUENT SECTION 16(a) REPORTS

-Section 16(a) of the Securities Exchange Act of 1934 (the "Exchange Act"), requires our directors, executive officers and beneficial owners of more than 10% of our common stock to file with the SEC initial reports of ownership and reports of changes in the ownership of our common stock and other equity securities.
+Section 16(a) of the Securities Exchange Act of 1934 (the "Exchange Act") requires our directors, executive officers and beneficial owners of more than 10% of our common stock to file with the SEC initial reports of ownership and reports of changes in the ownership of our common stock and other equity securities.
 Such persons are required to furnish us copies of all Section 16(a) filings.

-Based solely upon a review of the copies of the forms furnished to us, our records reflect that all reports required to be filed in 2018 pursuant to Section 16(a) of the Exchange Act were filed on a timely basis.
+Based solely upon a review of the copies of the forms furnished to us, our records reflect two reports required to be filed in 2021 pursuant to Section 16(a) of the Exchange Act was not filed on a timely basis.
+A delinquent Form 4 for 14,508 shares withheld for taxes upon the vesting of RSU's for Manny Hilario on February 18, 2021 was filed on March 11, 2021.
+A delinquent Form 4 for 6,881 shares granted to Michael Serruya on March 9, 2021 was filed on March 12, 2021.